 Time: 1-2 hours

-How to do: try these tricks manually.
+How to do: try the tricks below.
 (Note: if you want to save time, CleanMyMac is a nice tool for this purpose.
-It automatically detects and cleans extra junks that can take up to gigabytes.)
+It automatically detects and cleans extra junks that can take up gigabytes of disk space.)

 - Empty Mac Trash bin.